 Teaching

-INTRODUCTION TO SYNTHETIC BIOLOGY – BMME 420 (Spring Semesters)
+INTRODUCTION TO SYNTHETIC BIOLOGY – BMME 420

 Synthetic biology is a relatively new discipline with the goal of engineering biological systems with specific, designed functions.
 Example application areas include sensors, medical diagnostics, bioenergy/biofuels, programmable biomaterials, chemical synthesis, environmental testing, and many others.
 Synthetic biology is different from historical “genetic engineering” approaches in that a design engineering methodology is a central component of this discipline, as is the creation and use of standardized, well-characterized interchangeable parts.
 While oriented towards the creation of biological devices, advancements in the field will also provide significant insight into the core principles of biological systems.
+This course provides an introduction to both the theoretical principles as well as hands-on techniques of synthetic biology.
+It consists of a weekly lecture covering relevant background and theory as well as a lab focused on learning fundamental experimental techniques.